Contrasting Sow Good (SOWG) & The Competition

 |2.39

-Sow Good currently has a consensus price target of $23.00, indicating a potential upside of 3.28%.
-As a group, “Food & kindred products” companies have a potential upside of 13.35%.
-Given Sow Good’s rivals higher possible upside, analysts plainly believe Sow Good has less favorable growth aspects than its rivals.
+Sow Good presently has a consensus target price of $23.00, indicating a potential upside of 1.95%.
+As a group, “Food & kindred products” companies have a potential upside of 14.32%.
+Given Sow Good’s rivals higher possible upside, analysts clearly believe Sow Good has less favorable growth aspects than its rivals.

 Summary